Sanjay-Shr/DevOps_Challenge/README.md

 Reconfigured the webhook in GitHub and verified the **200 OK** response.
 **Focus:** GitHub Webhook Integration, Jenkins Security, and CI/CD Automation.

+### Day 35 – Implementing Jenkins Shared Libraries for Reusability
+Created a Jenkins Shared Library to reuse pipeline code across multiple projects.
+Configured the library under **Manage Jenkins → Global Trusted Pipeline Libraries**.
+Linked the shared library with the **DjangoCICD** project and tested it successfully.
+Fixed an initial Groovy syntax issue in `hello.groovy` before achieving a successful build.
+**Focus:** Jenkins Shared Libraries, Groovy, and CI/CD Code Reusability.

 ---

 ## How to Use This Repo